Full Frame Bag: What It Is, and How to Pick the Right One

 Picture the triangle in the middle of your bike.
 A full frame bag is cut to fill that entire space, wrapping around all three tubes and using every square inch of the opening.
 That's why bikepackers reach for one on multi-day routes: it turns dead air into serious storage for a sleeping bag layer, food, a water bladder, tools and spares — all carried low in the frame rather than on your back.

 But a full-frame bag is a commitment.
 Because it's sized to one specific triangle, fit is fussy — a bag cut for a large gravel frame won't sit right on a small road frame.
 It typically eats your in-triangle bottle mounts, so you're pushed toward a bladder or fork-mounted bottles.
 And it's more bag, more weight and more cost than a lot of riders will ever use.
-That's the honest picture, not the marketing one.
+That's the picture, not the marketing one.

 Full frame bag vs half-frame bag vs compact triangle bag